marcusmcdonald/Getting-and-Cleaning-Data-Project/README.md

 The run_analysis.R script is setup to retrieve, extract and process the original data set.
 The user only needs to "source" the R file in an active R session to begin.
 The script will check for and attempt to install any required libraries needed.
 Currently, the only non-base library needed is reshape2.
 Upon completion the tidy_data.csv is created.
 If the script was started from inside the R console all variables and intermediate work products will still be available to the user (these are described in the codebook).

-## More on tidy_data.csv
+## More on tidy_data.csv and tidy_data.txt

-While tidy_data.csv has been committed to the repository, it will be generated each time the run_analysis.R script is executed (should result in the same content each time).
+While tidy_data.csv and tidy_data.txt have been committed to the repository, they will be generated each time the run_analysis.R script is executed (should result in the same content each time).